astroufsc/chimera-bisque/README.rst

 ----------------------

 * The Sky version 6.
-Deny slews with altitude less than 15 deg (optional). `autoclose_thesky: False` makes chimera leave TheSky when it closes, the default is `True`.
+Deny slews with altitude less than 15 deg (optional). `autoclose_thesky: False` makes chimera leave TheSky when it closes, the default is `True`. `find_home: False` disables home finding when connecting and unparking.

 ::